curbengh/curbengh.github.io/source/_posts/how-to-create-a-hexo-blog.md

 6. After you create a new post, the website would be available on `<your-username>.gitlab.io/` or the link shown on your project `Settings -> Pages`.

 ## Installation
+1. Having Hexo means you can debug locally, rather than waiting for gitlab runner.
+You can even run a local server to preview your blog (see step 6 below).
-1. Clone this project to your workstation.
+2. Clone this project to your workstation.
 Change `<folder>` to a preferred name.
 ```bash
 $ git clone https://gitlab.com/curben/curben.gitlab.io <folder>
 ```
-2. Install Node.js.
+3. Install Node.js.
 ```bash
 # Installing npm will also install nodejs as dependency.
 # Ubuntu/Debian